-They argue should the name of this lake was derived from the life event of Tertoen Pema Lingpa, it would be either ‘Terma Tsho’ or ‘Pema Tsho’.
+They argue should the name of this lake was from the life event of Tertoen Pema Lingpa, it would be either ‘Terma Tsho’ or ‘Pema Tsho’.
 Therefore, this still remains as an arguable topic of Bhutan history.

 Tertoen Pema Lingpa and the Mebartsho